aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 *The key insight here is that by training to match the first network, we will hopefully avoid overfitting against any of the training data.
 If the reason that neural networks exist is that neural networks are highly non-linear and have “blind spots” [[46](https://arxiv.org/pdf/1312.6199.pdf)] where adversarial examples lie, then preventing this type of over-fitting might remove those blind spots.*

 *In fact, as we will see later, defensive distillation does not remove adversarial examples.
 One potential reason this may occur is that others [[11](https://arxiv.org/pdf/1412.6572.pdf)] have argued the reason adversarial examples exist is not due to blind spots in a highly non-linear neural network, but due only to the locally-linear nature of neural networks.
-This so-called linearity hypothesis appears to be true [[47](https://ieeexplore.ieee.org/document/8093865)], and under this explanation it is perhaps less surprising that distillation does not increase the robustness of neural networks.*
+This so-called linearity hypothesis appears to be true [[47](https://ieeexplore.ieee.org/document/8093865)], and under this explanation, it is perhaps less surprising that distillation does not increase the robustness of neural networks.*

 """